bluwy/website/src/projects/release-for-reddit/index.md

 After the first submission for [Substitute String](https://github.com/marketplace/actions/substitute-string), I wanted to do something more useful.
 This action gave me the opportunity to work with external APIs which includes authentication, authorization and calling endpoints.

 I had some trouble with Reddit's API which oddly doesn't work with my main account.
-I had to open a new account which surprisingly worked straight away.
-New accounts are throttled when submitting posts or comments so it was a great chance for me to develop timeout handlings.
+I had to create a new account which surprisingly worked straight away.
+New accounts are throttled when submitting posts or comments so it was also great chance for me to handle the custom timeout response.